Killing of Philando Castile: Incident

 Castile was pulled over as part of a traffic stop for a broken brake light by Yanez and Kauser in Falcon Heights, Minnesota, a suburb of Saint Paul.
 Castile and Reynolds were returning from shopping at a grocery store; earlier that evening, Castile had gone for a haircut, eaten dinner with his sister, and picked up his girlfriend from his apartment in St. Paul.

 A St. Anthony police officer patrolling Larpenteur Avenue radioed to a nearby squad that he planned to pull over the car and check the IDs of the driver and passenger, saying, "The two occupants just look like people that were involved in a robbery.
 The driver looks more like one of our suspects, just because of the wide-set nose.
 I couldn't get a good look at the passenger."
 At 9:04 p.m.
 CDT, the officer told a nearby officer that he would wait for him to make the stop.

 The stop took place on Larpenteur Avenue at Fry Street, just outside the Minnesota state fairgrounds, at about 9:05 p.m.
 CDT.
 Riding in a white 1997 Oldsmobile Eighty Eight LS with Castile were his girlfriend Diamond Reynolds and her four-year-old daughter.
 Castile was the driver, Reynolds was the front-seat passenger, and the child was in the back seat.
 "According to investigators, Yanez approached the car from the driver's side, while Kauser approached it from the passenger side."

 The police dashcam video shows that 40 seconds elapsed between when Yanez first started talking to Castile through the car window and when Yanez began shooting at him.
 According to the dashcam, after Yanez asked for Castile's driver's license and proof of insurance, Castile gave him his proof of insurance card, which Yanez appeared to glance at and tuck in his outer pocket.
 Castile then calmly informed Yanez, "Sir, I have to tell you that I do have a firearm on me."
-Quoting the Star Tribune description of the next 13 seconds of the video:
+Quoting The Minnesota Star Tribune description of the next 13 seconds of the video:

 Before Castile completed the sentence, Yanez interrupted and calmly replied, "OK," and placed his right hand on the holster of his own holstered weapon.
 Yanez said, "Okay, don't reach for it, then ... don't pull it out."
 Castile responded, "I'm not pulling it out," and Reynolds also said, "He's not pulling it out."
 Yanez repeated, raising his voice, "Don't pull it out!" as he quickly pulled his own gun with his right hand and reached inside the driver's window with his left hand.
 Reynolds screamed, "No!"
 Yanez removed his left arm from the car and fired seven shots in the direction of Castile in rapid succession.
 Reynolds yelled, "You just killed my boyfriend!"
 Castile moaned and said, "I wasn't reaching for it."
 Reynolds loudly said, "He wasn't reaching for it."
 Before she completed her sentence, Yanez again screamed, "Don't pull it out!"
 Reynolds responded, "He wasn't."
 Yanez yelled, "Don't move!
 Fuck!"